Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects: Empirical application

 \section{Empirical application}

 Sentinel-2 satellite images are used to illustrate how the new Mahalanobis distance classifier (MDC) and stable distribution classifier (SDC) perform in comparison to some other commonly used classification methods.
-The methods used for comparison are support vector machine (SVM), logistic regression (LR) and deep neural network (DNN).
+The methods used for comparison are support vector machine (SVM) and convolutional neural network (CNN).
+Both of the comparison methods have been widely used for classification, particularly in the setting of vegetation remote sensing \citep{kattenborn2021review, maulik2017remote} .

 Three experiments with real data are shown here: two comparing accuracy of the methods and one giving visual representation of performance.
 As the source of terrain images, the region Occitanie in France is used, more precisely, vicinity of the city of Albi.

-In each of the experiments SVM is implemented with the radial basis function kernel and the DNN has four hidden layers of sizes 350, 200, 100 and 50 together with ReLu as activation function.
-The feature space for the comparison methods consists of all pixels and their RGB colour values.
-In practise, one would typically use some dimensionality reduction technique, e.g. PCA, before implementing the classification methods, but since no such technique is used for our new methods we want to be consistent with using all of the available data.
-Considering that the images are rather small this should not cause any issues.

-In the first two experiments we look at how the methods perform using a training and test split of the available dataset.
-In the first one the training set consists of 510 images of sizes $20 \times 20$ pixels with an equal number forest and non-forest images.
+In the first two experiments, we look at how the methods perform using a training and test split of the available dataset.
+A training set consisting of 510 images of sizes $20 \times 20$ pixels with an equal number forest and non-forest images is used in the first experiment.
 The test set is also equally balanced between forest and non-forest images but it consists of 200 images of sizes $20 \times 20$ pixels.
-The second experiment is similar, except that each $20 \times 20$ image is split into four equal pieces, making 2040 images of sizes $10 \times 10$ pixels in the training set and 1000 $10 \times 10$ images in the test set.
-It should be noted that all of the images are collected from the same region and under similar conditions.
-This means that the models are not trained for different seasons or different types of forests.
-However, it would be straightforward to make the classification models more general by including more diverse data.
+The second experiment is similar, except that each $20 \times 20$ image is split into four equal pieces, making 2040 images of sizes $10 \times 10$ pixels in the training set and 1000 $10 \times 10$ pixels images in the test set.

+In the third experiment, we show how the methods behave when every sub-image of size $10 \times 10$ pixels is classified of an image of size $2000 \times 2000$ pixels.
+This makes it possible to see how the methods behave for different terrains and get a visual interpretation of the results.

+In each of the experiments, the SVM is implemented with the radial basis function kernel which is a commonly used kernel for classification \cite{chang2010training}.
+The feature space consists of all pixels and their RGB colour values in the form of flatten input.
+The Python library 'sklearn' and its default settings are used for the implementation.